Labor & Delivery Unit

 Baby Talk Support Group

 We offer a support group for pregnant and newly delivered moms and their support person every Wednesday afternoon in our outpatient lactation department from 11am to 1pm.
 In this group we discuss topics such as pregnancy, delivery, and what to expect after going home.
 We offer guidance and support for successful breastfeeding and a place where it is safe to discuss concerns and needs for your growing family.
 We highly recommend that you stop by and see for yourself the great support that this group can offer!
-Every Wednesday 11am- 1pm.
+When: Every THURSDAY 1pm-3pm.

 What Do We Do Now?